deepak-awad/BOOK_INVENTORY_MANAGEMENT_SYSTEM/README.md

-Getting Started to this React-App
+Getting Started to this React-App <br>
-It will not find any dummy API for book so, it wwill use json-serevr
+It will not find any dummy API for book so, it will use json-server

 React Application: http://localhost:3000/
 Json Server: http://localhost:5000/books